HaedronResearch/MovingWindowsBase.jl/README.md

 Implicit and `TimeType`-based moving window operations.

 ## Moving Windows
-* `slide`: expands to full period and continue
+* `slide`: expand to full period and continue
-* `roll`: begins with the first full period and continue
+* `roll`: begin with the first full period and continue
 <!-- * `expand`: expands with each step from the first to current value -->
 <!-- * `part`: partitions series into non-overlapping subsets -->